 Robbie tells Linda "Get out of my Van Halen t-shirt before you jinx the band and they break up" That would have been on August 4, 1985 the day before the wedding was supposed to happen.
 However David Lee Roth had already left Van Halen on April 1, 1985.

-There are numerous '80s references (including, but not limited to, the Rubik's Cube, assorted songs, TV shows and fashions) which pre- or post-date 1985 (the year of the movie).
-While technically anachronistic, it seems reasonable to allow them since the intention is clearly to produce a "period" '80s feel rather than a strictly accurate historical recreation of a specific year.
+Although purportedly set in 1985, there are numerous 1980s references (including, but not limited to, the Rubik's Cube, assorted songs, TV shows and fashions) which could only exist in earlier or later years.
+While technically anachronistic, it seems reasonable to allow them since the intention is clearly to produce a portrait of overall nostalgia for the decade, rather than a strictly accurate historical recreation of a specific year.

 The meatballs that get squished in Robbie's hands disappear.
 That's because they are squished; they are no longer balls.
 The remains can be seen either falling to the floor or sticking to Robbie's hands.